unisonweb/unison/unison-src/transcripts/type-modifier-are-optional.output.md

-# Type modifiers are required
+# Type modifiers are optional, `unique` shoud be used as default

-Types needs to be prefixed with either `unique` or `structural`:
+Types do not need to be prefixed with either `unique` or `structural`:

 ```unison
 type Abc = Abc